seansfkelley/seansfkelley.github.io/_drafts/code-writing-opinions.md

 >
 > – Fred Brooks, Mythical Man Month

 If you don't know what values you're operating with, you can't do anything with them.
-The names of values, the types of values, and the relationships between values based on their types should be the primary driver for how code is structured.
+The names, types and lifetimes of values, as well as the interaction between them, should be the primary driver for how code is structured.
+Programs are ultimately machines for processing inputs into outputs, so build around those inputs and outputs and any necessary intermediates.

-## Tools, Not Process
+## Tools, Not Process (or: Solve Problems Once)

 > If you haven't automated your last-year self out of a job, you aren't learning.
 >
 > – An ex-manager of mine

 Don't do manually what can be done automatically.
 Put the work in now to find, configure or build the right tool for the job, then never think of that problem again.
-Documentation is no replacement for automation.
+Don't make anyone else have to think about the problem, either, if you can avoid it: documentation is no replacement for automation.

 ## Strive to Explain Intent